raulzanardo/m5timercam-pixel-camera/README.md

 ## Live preview

-I added a small OLED display to the back of the case so the camera image could be previewd.
-The image is precessed with dithering and size reduction, it is not the best image but you can kind of figure it ou what is going on.
-I also had to remove the current two batteries of the case to give space to the display.
+I added a small OLED display to the back of the case so the camera image could be previewed before taking a shot.
+The firmware scales and center-crops the camera frame, then applies monochrome dithering to make the 64x32 display usable.
+The result is intentionally rough, but good enough to frame a scene and confirm that the camera is awake and pointed in the right direction.

 https://github.com/user-attachments/assets/38396504-9a6e-4b44-8a0a-ec52146e3762